Preliminary Conference Programme for 37th IARIW General Conference, Luxembourg, August 22-26, 2022 (as of April 26)

 11:00-12:30

-Organizers: Shatakshee Dhongde (Georgia Tech, United States) and Thesia Garner (BLS, United States)
+Organizers: Shatakshee Dhongde (Georgia Institute of Technology, United States) and Thesia Garner

 9:00-10:30

-Olga Cantó (Universidad de Alcalá, Spain), Luis Ayala (UNED, Spain), Rosa Martínez (URJC, Spain), Carolina Navarro (UNED, Spain) and Marina Romaguera-de-la-Cruz (UNED, Spain)- Proposal
+Olga Cantó (Universidad de Alcalá, Spain), Luis Ayala (UNED, Spain), Rosa Martínez (URJC, Spain), Carolina Navarro (UNED, Spain) and Marina Romaguera-de-la-Cruz (UNED, Spain)

 10:30-11:00, Break

-6B-2, New Developments in Poverty Measurement with a Focus on National Statistical Office Efforts IV
+Session 6B-2, New Developments in Poverty Measurement with a Focus on National Statistical Office Efforts IV (Room C2)

 11:00-12:30

-4- A New Inequality-sensitive Multidimensional Deprivation Index (MDI) for Dichotomous Variables
+4- A Rank-dependent Multidimensional Deprivation Index (MDI) for Binary Data

-Franziska Ellen Dorn (University of Göttingen, Germany), Nancy Folbre (University of Massachusetts, Amherst, United States)- Proposal
+Franziska Ellen Dorn (University of Göttingen, Germany), Nancy Folbre (University of Massachusetts Amherst, United States)

 6- Multidimensional Hardship in the U.S. During the COVID-19 Pandemic

-Shatakshee Dhongde (Georgia Institute of Technology, United States) and Brian Glassman (U.S. Census Bureau) – Proposal
+Shatakshee Dhongde (Georgia Institute of Technology, United States) and Brian Glassman (Census Bureau, United States)

 9:00-10:30

-Friderike Oehler (Eurostat), Alessandra Coli (Eurostat), Radoslav Istatkov (Eurostat), Hakam Jayyousi (Eurostat) and Orestis Tsigkas (Eurostat) – Proposal
+Friderike Oehler (Eurostat), Alessandra Coli (Eurostat), Radoslav Istatkov (Eurostat) and Hakam Jayyousi (Eurostat)

 2- Pareto Tail Estimation in the Presence of Missing Rich in Compiling Distributional National Accounts

-Jorrit Zwijnenburg (OECD) and Joseph Grilli (OECD)- Proposal
+Jorrit Zwijnenburg (OECD), Joseph Grilli (OECD), Pao Engelbrecht

-Rafael Carranza (INET Oxford and DSPI, University of Oxford, United Kingdom) and Brian Nolan (INET Oxford and DSPI, United Kingdom) – Proposal
+Rafael Carranza (University of Oxford, United Kingdom) and Brian Nolan (University of Oxford, United Kingdom)

 10:30-11:00, Break

-Session 6C2, Reducing Gaps between Micro and Macro Statistics on Household Income, Consumption, and Wealth in Compiling Distributional National Accounts II
+Session 6C-2, Reducing Gaps between Micro and Macro Statistics on Household Income, Consumption, and Wealth in Compiling Distributional National Accounts II (Room F36)

 11:00-12:30

-4- Issues in Distributing National Income in the US
+4- Distributing National Income in the US: Alternative Income Definitions and Data Issues

 5- Wealth Dynamics of Households; Linking Micro and Macro

-Nina Blatnik (DG Statistics, European Central Bank), Ilja Kristian Kavonius (DG Statistics, European Central Bank) and Luís Teles Morais (DG Statistics, European Central Bank) – Proposal
+Nina Blatnik (European Central Bank), Ilja Kristian Kavonius (European Central Bank) and Luís Teles Morais (Nova School of Business and Economics)

 Organizers: Anthony Lepinteur (University of Luxembourg), Nicholas Rohde (Griffiths University, Australia) and Barry Watson (University of New Brunswick, Canada)